 Maintain a centralized vendor master file.
 Every vendor should have a single record that captures their legal name, TIN/EIN, entity type (individual, LLC, corporation), and payment address.
 When a new matter engages a vendor who already exists in your system, the payment links back to that same master record.
 This prevents the common problem of the same court reporting firm appearing under three slightly different names across three matters, with no single view of total payments.

 Run cross-matter payment aggregation reports quarterly, not annually.
-A mid-year report that totals all payments to each vendor across every matter will identify vendors approaching the $600 threshold months before filing deadlines.
+A mid-year report that totals all payments to each vendor across every matter will identify vendors approaching the current reporting threshold months before filing deadlines.
 This gives your team time to verify W-9 data, correct mismatched vendor records, and flag any vendors who were incorrectly set up as duplicates.

 Invoice Approval Workflows and Duplicate Payment Prevention